-Sarah Freese was baptised on 20th September 1771 at Saint Philip’s, Birmingham, England.
-She was daughter to Nicholas Freese, Merchant of Guisborough, North Yorkshire, and Birmingham, and his wife, Elizabeth (née Rowney).
+Sarah Freese was baptised on Friday, 20th September 1771 at Saint Philip’s, Birmingham, England.
+She was the daughter of Nicholas Freese, Merchant of Guisborough (North Yorks) and Birmingham, and his wife, Elizabeth Rowney.

 Son to Jurgen Freese, and his wife, Maria, Nicholas was born in Hamburg, Germany.
-He married Miss Rowney on 30th March 1758 in the Parish of Saint Martin, Birmingham, becoming a naturalised British subject on 21st December 1767.
-Passing in Birmingham in 1807, Elizabeth also soon passed, following in 1808.
+He married Elizabeth Rowney on Thursday, 30th March 1758 in the Parish of Saint Martin, Birmingham, becoming a naturalised British subject on Monday, 21st December 1767.

 At the time of his death, the Reverend Green was survived by his wife, Sarah, then aged thirty-seven, first born, George Rowney Green, and additional children, Henry, Frederick, and Edward.
-George, also his father’s Executor, was aged fourteen years.
-Edward, the youngest, was baptised in Bexley Parish Church, Kent, on 29th January 1806.
+George, his father’s Executor, was aged fourteen years.
+Edward, the youngest, was baptised in Bexley Parish Church, Kent on Wednesday, 29th January 1806.

-Nicholas Freese Jr., exhibited works at the Royal Academy, London, from 1794 to 1814.
-His son, Lieutenant George Fraser Freese, of the 59th Regiment of Foot, was killed during the storming of Salamanca, Spain, in 1813, aged twenty-two years.
-A portrait, a final submission in memoriam of George, was showcased at the Royal Academy at the culmination of the Peninsula War.
+Nicholas Freese Jr., Sarah’s brother, exhibited works at the Royal Academy, London, from 1794 to 1814.
+His son, Lieutenant George Fraser Freese of the 59th Regiment of Foot, was killed during the storming of Salamanca, Spain in 1813, aged twenty-two years.
+A portrait, a submission in memoriam of George, was showcased at the Royal Academy at the culmination of the Peninsula War.

 Almond shaped eyes, a most useful marker, are commonly found in works by his hand.
-Almost all miniatures of his type show this distinction in style, a distinction Sarah clearly exhibits.
-At the time Nicholas is living in London, Sarah also is; marrying only three years later.
-Though pure supposition, perhaps these twinned canvases were marriage gifts, or perhaps commission pieces to mark their union.
+Almost all miniatures of his type show this distinction in style, a distinction Sarah clearly exhibits, as per the image above.